Technopig100/adkiso/README.rst

 Read our `contributing guide <CONTRIBUTING.rst>`_ to learn more about how to provide fixes or improvements for the code base.

-Discussion around archiso takes place on the `arch-releng mailing list
+Discussion around adkiso takes place on the `arch-releng mailing list
 <https://lists.archlinux.org/listinfo/arch-releng>`_ and in `#archlinux-releng
 <ircs://irc.libera.chat/archlinux-releng>`_ on `Libera Chat <https://libera.chat/>`_.

-All past and present authors of archiso are listed in `AUTHORS <AUTHORS.rst>`_.
+All past and present authors of adkiso are listed in `AUTHORS <AUTHORS.rst>`_.

 Releases
 ========